rnielman2003/AngularValidation/README.md

 # AngularValidation
 Validation of Forms in Angular with nice arrow Descriptions.

-This is in the very early stages but I will be converting this into a directive that should make it much easier to use.
+This is designed to upon form submit highlight the first field with an error then a popup arrow tells you why the validation didn't pass.